 I. Brexit and the Left

 This short essay is a study of the role of Brexit in British Left politics.
 The British Left is faced with the difficulty of Brexit.
 For the British Left the response to Brexit offers both opportunity and disaster for the Left.
 This is because Brexit is the most serious social crisis and political crisis to have emerged in Britain since the 1970s and the 1980s.
 British society, today, is caught between the realities of Brexit and the possibility of Britain leaving the European Union.
 It is impossible to think about British politics, today, without some reference to Brexit and the problems of Brexit.
 As a result, much of the politics of the British Left today has to be focused around trying to find good politics over Brexit and the problem of Britain and Europe.
 Brexit is important.
 Brexit cannot be left in the hands of the Conservatives or UKIP.
-If Brexit simply becomes part of the politics of the Right then Brexit will not only be a social disaster — it will be a disaster for the working class in Britain.
+If Brexit simply becomes part of the politics of the Right then Brexit will not only be a social disaster for British society: it will be a disaster for the working class in Britain.
 Brexit cannot be left in the hands of the Conservatives or in the hands of UKIP — as that would result in a Neo-Liberal Brexit, a Brexit which does nothing to solve the serious problems being faced by Britain today.
 Indeed, a Conservative Brexit is probably one of the greatest dangers surrounding Brexit itself — from the perspective of the British working class.
 Britain, and British society, is facing a serious crisis over Brexit.
 It is vital that the British Left, the Socialist Left, finds a better politics over Brexit and finds a way to solve the problems of Brexit.
 The Left needs to find its own politics over Brexit.

 The British Left, especially the Socialist Left, is divided over Brexit.
 This is because the Left in general has always been divided over the issue of Europe, the EU, and the EEC, ever since the formation of Europe — from the 1950s up to the present day.
 Today the only politics which unites the British Left on Brexit is the desire that Brexit can, perhaps, be utilised for a social Brexit — a Brexit which creates a Socialist Britain.
 If Brexit occurs the British Left must adapt to it.
 If Brexit does not occur, then the British Left will still have to adapt to it.
 Brexit will change the British Left.
 This means that the British Left will need to find a way to unite itself, despite the problems and politics of Brexit.
 Brexit, itself, will not be part of British politics forever.
 The British Left cannot allow the problems of Brexit to split the British Left forever.
 The crisis of Brexit has created an opportunity for a new, and better, Left politics in Britain.
 It is time for the British Left to move beyond the limits of the politics of Brexit.
 The British Left, today, needs to change Britain itself.